wazuh/wazuh-documentation/source/getting-started/use-cases/configuration-assessment.rst

 Wazuh offers a :doc:`Security Configuration Assessment (SCA) </user-manual/capabilities/sec-config-assessment/index>` module that assists security teams to scan and detect misconfigurations within their environment.
 The Wazuh agent uses policy files to scan endpoints that it monitors.
 These files contain predefined checks to be carried out on each monitored endpoint.

 Wazuh includes :doc:`SCA policies </user-manual/capabilities/sec-config-assessment/available-sca-policies>` out-of-the-box based on the Center for Internet Security (CIS) security benchmarks.
 These benchmarks serve as essential guidelines on best practices for protecting IT systems and data from cyberattacks.
-It provides clear instructions for establishing a secure baseline configuration and offers guidance to ensure that users implement effective measures to safeguard their critical assets and mitigate potential vulnerabilities.
+They provide clear instructions for establishing a secure baseline configuration and offer guidance to ensure that users implement effective measures to safeguard their critical assets and mitigate potential vulnerabilities.
 By adhering to these standards, you can enhance your overall security posture and mitigate the risk of cyber threats against your business.

 Some other benefits of the Wazuh Security Configuration Assessment (SCA) module include: